Jimmy Middleton (footballer)

-James Middleton (25th April, 1922 – 4rth October, 1997) was a well-known Scottish professional footballer, who played as a wing half.
+James Middleton (25 April 1922 – 4 October 1997) was a Scottish professional footballer, who played as a wing half.

 Career

-He was born in Blackridge and joined Bradford City from Third Lanark in May, 1949.
+Middleton was born in Blackridge and joined Bradford City from Third Lanark in May 1949.
 He made 8 league appearances for the club.
 He was released by the club in 1950, and later played for East Stirlingshire.
 He also made 38 Mossley appearances scoring 7 goals over the course of three seasons in the early 1950s.